Introduction

 One approach for defeating some defense systems is to create confusion about the nature of the parameter.

-The Account parameter doesn’t look like numerical input and automatic defenses that aim to validate it as a string will consider this to be a safe string to execute as it has no tags (‘) that terminate the string.
+In this example, the Account parameter doesn’t appear to be numerical input.
+An automatic defense that validates it as a string will consider it to be a safe string to execute.
+It’s safe because it has no tags (‘) that terminate the string.

 cast() is a standard database operator that converts the number to a string.
-The database will consider this to be valid input and convert the string back to a number to compare it to the account.
+The database will consider this to be valid input.
+To compare the string value to the account, it will convert it back to a number.

 Login Screens

 Login screens are also vulnerable to SQL injection attacks.
-There are two ways a user can be verified by the application, and either can be breached.
+There are two ways the application code can verify the user.
+Both methods are susceptible to attacks.

 Query Validates Password